MadHatter122312/FireSlackAngular-ChatApp/README.md

 #FireBase Angular Slack!

-A single-page, real-time chat applications with user authentication and user persistence built with AngularJS and FireBase.
+A single-page, real-time chat application with user authentication and user persistence built with AngularJS and FireBase.

 ##Logging In and Created a Display Name!